Another key to successful blogging is to write like Goldilocks: not too long, and not too short, but just right. But how

 Here’s why we need 200 to 300-word posts:

 Attention Span: Readers have short attention spans.
-They’re likely to become distracted half way through a lengthy post—and bail.
+They’re likely to become a distracted halfway through a lengthy post—and bail.
 Or they might never even start.

 Time: When a reader has ten things to do and only enough time for five, they make choices.
 A shorter post has a better chance of being read.

 Quality: It’s easy to write a long post; it’s harder to write a short one.
 Long posts often ramble; short posts make every word count.
 Rabbit trails get deleted; extraneous phrases have no place in the land where brevity is king.

 Search Engine Optimization (SEO): Search engines need a couple of hundred words to form an opinion.
 Anything under 200 and there’s not enough to evaluate.
 Yes, some successful bloggers write short posts, but they don’t rely on SEO.

 Consider This: USA Today found success with shorter articles because that’s what people wanted.
 By the way, this post is 294 words.